thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command installs the package `doctl` to your system.
 - `sudo` - Command that temporarily gives the user root privilege.
 - `pacman` - This is the package manager for Arch Linux.
   - Package managers are used on Linux systems to install programs